 Some mammals that have gone locally extinct are being reintroduced, such as the Persian fallow deer and the roe deer.
 Israel has roughly 100 species of reptiles, of which almost a third live in its northern areas.
 The extinction rate among reptiles has been relatively low here; reptiles that became extinct in the region around the beginning of the 20th century include the Nile crocodile, European pond turtle, Levant viper, and Nile monitor.

 The Fauna of Israel: Amphibians

-The European green toad is the most widespread amphibian in Israel; living across nearly the entire Mediterranean shore.
-While the toad is usually limited to areas with a constant supply of water, populations have begun to spread into drier places.
-Even though it has a relatively large range in Israel, a 55% decrease has been noted in active spawning sites, mainly due to the destruction of habitats; water contamination, and habitats being split by roads or train tracks.
-The population currently numbers at a few thousand.
+The European green toad is the most widespread amphibian in Israel, living across nearly the entire Mediterranean shore.
+While the toad is usually limited to areas with a constant water supply, populations have begun to spread into drier places.
+Even though it has a relatively large range in Israel, a 55% decrease has been noted in active spawning sites, mainly due to the destruction of habitats, water contamination, and habitats being split by roads or train tracks.
+The population currently numbers a few thousand.

 The Fauna of Israel: The Eastern Spadefoot Toad

 The eastern spadefoot toad also called the Syrian spadefoot toad; is critically endangered and is locally extinct in Jordan.
 The spadefoot lives in the Israeli coastal plains; north of Holon and Ashdod.
 Only a few hundred adult toads remain in Israel due to the splitting of habitats and the species’ loyalty to their spawning spots.
 The spadefoot is a protected species by law.